tarasenya/ZoomCamp-MLOps/README.md

 # ZoomCamp-MLOps
-Hometasks and projects for ZoomCamp MLOps course hold by DataTalks
+Hometasks and project for ZoomCamp MLOps course hold by DataTalks